opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 ```

 4. If the machine learning pipeline runs without any problem, document your code
-in [...] and make sure the documentation renders properly.
+in the `docs` folder of this repository and make sure the documentation renders properly.
-5. Submit a [pull request (PR)](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) for your issue:
+5. Submit a [pull request (PR)](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) for your issue.
+Make sure to:
-  - Give your PR a helpful title that summarises what your contribution does.
+  - Give your PR a helpful title that summarizes what your contribution does.
-  - Reference the issue the PR addresses in the title or the description of the PR.
+  - Reference the issue the PR addresses in the description of the PR.
+  - Either reference your research in the `notebooks` and/or `reports` folder of this
+    repository or to sufficiently cited research papers to support the proposed
+    algorithm in the description of the PR.
   - Assign one or several reviewers to your PR.
 If you do not know anyone in the
-    data team, assign one of the people listed in [Repository management](#repository-management).
+    data team, please assign one of the people listed in [Repository management](./README.md#Repository-management).
 6. Answer and address any comment reviewers add to your PR.
-7. Once your PR is approved by a reviewer, merge it to the current release
+7. Once your PR is approved by a reviewer and has passed all CI checks, **merge it to
-branch, not to `master`.
+the current release branch, not to `master`**.

 Congratulations, you have contributed code to the **OOT** project!

 ## Submitting an issue

-We use GitHub issues to track all bugs and feature requests;
+We use Github issues to track all bugs and feature requests, feel free to [open](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue)
-feel free to open an issue if you have found a bug
-or wish to request a feature.
+one if you have found a bug or wish to request a feature.

-In case you experience issues using any repo, do not hesitate
-to submit a ticket to the Bug Tracker of the relevant repo.
-You are also welcome to post feature requests or pull requests.

-It is recommended to check that your issue complies with
-the following rules before submitting:
+Before submitting an issue, please do the following:

 - Verify that your issue is not being currently addressed by
 other issues or pull requests.

-- If you are submitting a bug report, we strongly encourage you
-  to follow the guidelines in the _How to write a good Bug Report_ section.
+- Read the instructions on how to write a feature request or a bug report in the
+sections below.

-### Submitting a feature request
+### How to write a feature request

 When submitting a feature request, please try and:

-  - Be clear as possible
+- Be clear as possible.

-  - Include relevant documentation wireframes etc.
+- Include relevant documentation, wireframes, etc.

-### Submitting a bug
+### How to write a bug report

-When you submit an issue to Github, please do your best
-to follow these guidelines!
-This will make it a lot easier to provide you with good feedback:

-1. The ideal bug report contains a short reproducible code snippet,
-   this way anyone can try to reproduce the bug easily
-   (see this for more details).
+When submitting a bug report, please try and:

-   If your snippet is longer than around 50 lines,
+- Include a short reproducible code snippet.
+If your snippet is longer than around
-   please link to a gist or a github repo.

-1. If not feasible to include a reproducible snippet, please
+50 lines, please link to a gist or a Github repo.
+If you cannot include a
-   be specific about what models, data and functions that are involved.
+reproducible snippet, please be specific about the models, data and functions
+involved in the bug.

-1. If an exception is raised, please provide the full traceback.
+- If an exception is raised, please provide the full traceback.

-1. Please include your operating system type and version number,
+- Please include your operating system type and version number, as well as your
-   as well as your laguage (python, javacript) version and other
+language version (python, javacript) and other important packages such as
-   important packages such as scikit-learn, numpy, and scipy.
+scikit-learn, numpy, and scipy.

 ### Pull Request Checklist